Households; size, composition, position in the household, 1 January

 Adopted children and stepchildren in the household are regarded as children living at home, but foster children are not.

-Multi-person households without children
+- Multi-person households with children

 Child living at home: